microsoft/hands-on-lab-redis/docs/workshop.md

 ### Setup APIM Cache Policy globally

-Now that you have your Azure Cache for Redis connected to your APIM, you need to configure it to use it.
-To do this, you will use policy.
+In order to get your Azure Cache for Redis connected to your APIM, you need to configure it so that it can use it for caching.

+To do this, you will use caching policies.

 <div class="task" data-title="Tasks">